Conditional inference on the asset with maximum Sharpe ratio: Empirical Results

-We download the monthly returns of five industry portfolios from Ken French's data library. \cite{ind_5_def} We consider the 1104 months of data on five industries from Jan 1927 to Dec 2018.
+We download the monthly returns of five industry portfolios from Ken French's data library. \cite{ind_5_def} We consider the 1187 months of data on five industries from Jan 1927 through Nov 2025.
 We compute the \txtSR of the returns of each, and present them in \tabref{mind_sr}.
 We have reordered the industries in decreasing \txtSR.
-The industry portfolio with the highest \txtSR was Healthcare with a \txtSR of around $0.193\,\moto{-\halff}$ which is approximately $0.667\,\yrto{-\halff}$.
+The industry portfolio with the highest \txtSR was Healthcare with a \txtSR of around $0.193\,\moto{-\halff}$ which is approximately $0.669\,\yrto{-\halff}$.

 We are interested in computing $95\%$ upper confidence intervals on the \txtSNR of the Healthcare portfolio.
 We are only considering this portfolio as it is the one with maximum \txtSR in our sample.
-If we had been interested in testing Healthcare without our conditional selection, we would compute the confidence interval $\left[0.143\,\moto{-\halff}, \infty\right)$ based on inverting the non-central \tstat{}-distribution. \cite{pav_ssc,SharpeR-Manual} If instead we approximate the standard error by plugging in $0.193\,\moto{-\halff}$ as the \txtSNR of Healthcare into \eqnref{apx_srdist_gaussian}, we estimate the standard error of the \txtSR to be $0.03\,\moto{-\halff}$.
+If we had been interested in testing Healthcare without our conditional selection, we would compute the confidence interval $\left[0.145\,\moto{-\halff}, \infty\right)$ based on inverting the non-central \tstat{}-distribution. \cite{pav_ssc,pav_the_book,SharpeR-Manual} If instead we approximate the standard error by plugging in $0.193\,\moto{-\halff}$ as the \txtSNR of Healthcare into \eqnref{apx_srdist_gaussian}, we estimate the standard error of the \txtSR to be $0.029\,\moto{-\halff}$.
 Based on this we can compute the na\"{i}ve confidence interval of the measured \txtSR plus $\qnorm{0.05}=-1.645$ times the standard error.
-This also gives the confidence interval $\left[0.143\,\moto{-\halff}, \infty\right)$.
+This also gives the confidence interval $\left[0.145\,\moto{-\halff}, \infty\right)$.

 Using the simple Bonferroni correction, however, since we selected Healthcare only for having the maximum \txtSR, we should compute the confidence interval by adding $\qnorm{0.01}=-2.326$ times the standard error.
-This yields the confidence interval $\left[0.122\,\moto{-\halff}, \infty\right)$.
+This yields the confidence interval $\left[0.125\,\moto{-\halff}, \infty\right)$.

 The correlation of industry returns is high, however.
-The pairwise sample correlations range from 0.708 to 0.891 with a median value of 0.801.
+The pairwise sample correlations range from 0.699 to 0.892 with a median value of 0.793.
 Plugging this value in as $\rho$, we find the value $c$ such that the $z_1$ from \eqnref{fix_bonf_z} is equal to $\qnorm{0.01}=-2.326$.
-This leads to the confidence interval $\left[0.125\,\moto{-\halff}, \infty\right)$.
+This leads to the confidence interval $\left[0.13\,\moto{-\halff}, \infty\right)$.

 We use this estimate of $\rho$ to compute the chi-bar square test.
-We invert the test to find the $95\%$ upper confidence interval $\left[0.141\,\moto{-\halff}, \infty\right)$.
+We invert the test to find the $95\%$ upper confidence interval $\left[0.146\,\moto{-\halff}, \infty\right)$.